2020 Hong Kong national security law: United Kingdom

-Extending Hong Kong British national rights
+Extending Hong Kong British National (Overseas) rights

 In late May and early June 2020, members of the British Cabinet also announced measures to provide a route to British citizenship for 3 million Hong Kong residents.
-On 3 June, Prime Minister Boris Johnson announced that if China were to continue pursuing the law, he would allow Hong Kong residents to claim a British National (Overseas) (BNO) passport and open a path to British citizenship for them.
+On 3 June, Prime Minister Boris Johnson announced that if China were to continue pursuing the law, he would allow Hong Kong residents with British National (Overseas) passports to claim a visa and open a path to British citizenship for them.
 Raab said that the UK would sacrifice trade deals with China to support Hong Kong.

 Raab delivered a proposal on right of abode legislation to the House of Commons on 2 June.
-His measure planned to allow BNO passport holders to apply for a visa, remain in the UK for an initial period of twelve months instead of six as previously, allow them to apply to study and work, and thereby provide them a path to citizenship.
-Further to this proposal, Johnson's 3 June announcement would cover all of the approximately 3 million Hong Kong residents born before 1997.
+His measure planned to allow BN(O) passport holders to apply for a visa, remain in the UK for an initial period of twelve months instead of six as previously, allow them to apply to study and work, and thereby provide them a path to citizenship.
+Further to this proposal, Johnson's 3 June announcement would cover all of the approximately 3 million Hong Kong residents with BN(O) status born before 1997.

 The extent of the scheme was clarified on 12 June 2020 by Home Secretary Priti Patel in correspondence with Johnson.
-All people eligible for BNO status, as well as their dependents, would be allowed to enter the UK under the scheme.
-This extent was still criticised for leaving a gap of young adults born after 1997 who were no longer dependents of a BNO and thus would not be able to access the scheme.
+All people eligible for BN(O) status, as well as their dependents, would be allowed to enter the UK under the scheme.
+This extent was still criticised for leaving a gap of young adults born after 1997 who were no longer dependents of a BN(O) and thus would not be able to access the scheme.
 She added that Hong Kong residents could start to come to the UK without restrictions while the scheme was still being set up, if the national security law were passed.

 On 1 July, Johnson announced the full plans.
-BNOs and their dependents will be able to apply for a visa allowing them to remain in the UK for five years, including being free to work and study.
-After five years they can, under normal British nationality law, apply for settled status and then, a year later, for citizenship.
-Applications for the BNO visa were set to open on 31 January 2021.
+BN(O)s and their dependents will be able to apply for a visa allowing them to remain in the UK for 5 years, including being free to work and study.
+After 5 years they can, under normal British nationality law, apply for settled status and then, a year later, for citizenship.
+Applications for the BN(O) visa opened on 31 January 2021.
+By the end of 2022 there had been around 161,000 applications for the BN(O) route.